 objectives:

- “To collect and preserve the material necessary for a truthful history of the War
+“To collect and preserve the material necessary for a truthful history

 Between the States and to protect, preserve, and mark the places made historic by